hexlabsio/http4k-aws-demo/docs/article.md

  - Netty
  - Undertow
  - SunHttp
+ The library also has modules for Metrics, OpenAPI Contracts, OAuth [amongst others](https://www.http4k.org/)

- The model itself is very modular, based on a paper Server as a Function paper that gave the idea that a server should be made from the 2 following types of functions
+ HTTP4K's design is based on a paper "Server as a Function" that gave the idea that a server should be made from the 2 following types of functions:

  A HttpHandler or that takes the incoming HTTP Request returning an HTTP Response
 ```kotlin
 typealias HttpHandler = (Request) -> Response